 The lease liability is recognised at the present value of the lease payments that are not paid at the date of commencement of the lease.
 The lease payments are discounted using the interest rate implicit in the lease, if that rate can be readily determined.
-If that rate cannot be readily determined, the Group uses the Group's incremental borrowing rate.
+If that rate cannot be readily determined, which is generally the case of the Group, the Group uses the lessees's incremental borrowing rate.